 This has been a complicated drink to research.
 Some sources say it was invented in the mining towns of Montana in the 19th century, but I don’t see evidence for that.
-Ultimately, it’s just whiskey and beer, which doesn’t deserve its menu item.
+Ultimately, it’s just whiskey and beer, which doesn’t deserve its own menu item.
 After a ton of looking around and checking many different sources, I didn’t see any mention of this drink being called a boilermaker till at least 1957.
 The earliest use of whiskey and beer being called a boilermaker that I could find came from the February 1957 issue of the New Yorker volume 33.
 Maybe there is an older reference, but I have not seen it yet.

-I’m going to complicate this a bit more by suggesting the Boilermakers’ origins might be from bootlegging during prohibition.
+The Boilermakers’ origins might be from bootlegging during prohibition.
 In the 1932 cocktail book “The Art Of Mixing” by James A. Wiley and Helene M. Griffith, there is a cocktail on page 7 called the Block and Fall.
 The block and fall recipe is one shot glass of rye whiskey and a glass of beer.
 The joke goes, “Drink two – walk a block and fall.”
-This is useful because, in the Congressional Record of the 68th congress of the United States dated April 1 to April 14, 1924, on page 6030, they mention a style of bootleg whiskey called block and fall.
+This is relevant because, in the Congressional Record of the 68th congress of the United States dated April 1 to April 14, 1924, on page 6030, they mention a style of bootleg whiskey called block and fall.
 The article states that even with substantial efforts and resources to coordinate federal, state, and local forces to block the smuggling by the sea of alcohol, it will not affect the block and fall variety of bootleg liquor.
 It describes block and fall as a small quantity of whiskey mixed with water and cheap grain alcohol.
 By doing this, a bootlegger could take a small amount of whiskey, lengthen it, and sell it for a considerable profit.
 The article states that Individuals will try and get prescriptions for whiskey, arguing medical necessity, and then use the small quart of medical whiskey to make block and fall.
 The article even makes the same joke about why the street name of this product is called block and fall.
 This is still done today with other illicit drugs.
 A kilo of coke often gets cut with meth, baby powder, etc., and suddenly that single kilo is now 4 kilos.

-Again no one knows the exact origins of this drink, but my best guess is that the prohibition-era block and fall eventually became the boilermaker.
+Again no one knows the exact origins of this drink, but my best guess is that the prohibition-era block and fall eventually became known as the boilermaker.
 Like block and falls purpose of lengthening whiskey and turning a small amount of whiskey into a large amount, the boilermaker was originally a way to turn a shot of whiskey into a larger drink on the cheap.

 How Do You Drink A Boilermaker?